queer-community-allies/queer-community-allies/projects/index.md

 We support GSAs (gay straight alliances/gender sexuality alliances; student-led with a teacher-staff-counselor advisor) in local high schools.
 Posters, stickers, flags, buttons, masks, wrapped snacks, books, funds for supplies, crafting items, board games, cards, guest visits from affirming adults, contacts from local businesses who can partner for donations...
 If they don't have the resources for success, we try to help.
 Reach out through our Contact page if you want to get involved, or if you are part of a local GSA looking for help. #AdoptaGSA

-## Classroom Decor & Educator Buttons
+## Classroom Decor & Educator Supplies

 Teachers often ask us for buttons to distribute to faculty-friends and students and for posters, stickers and flags for their classrooms.
 If you're a teacher who would like some items, reach out!
 We'd be happy to gift you some!